Keanon Lowe

 Keanon Lowe is an American athletics coach and former football player for the Oregon Ducks.
-He is known for preventing the suicide of a student by disarming the student and then hugging them, which was caught on security footage.
+He is known for preventing a school shooting and suicide of a student by disarming the student and then hugging him, which was caught on security footage.

 Early life and education

 Lowe grew up in Portland, Oregon in the suburb of Gresham.
-He was the second child of Jennifer Lowe and Kevin Lowe, who would move out when Lowe was nine, later divorcing.
+He is the second child of Jennifer Lowe and Kevin Lowe, who would move out when Lowe was nine, later divorcing.
 Lowe would teach his younger brother, Trey, things like riding a bike and sports, saying that he felt responsible for Trey as he remained by Jennifer's side during Trey's birth.
 Jennifer Lowe worked as an accountant to help pay for Lowe's tuition at Jesuit High School where he played football.

 Football career

 In 2010, Lowe signed onto the Oregon Ducks as a student athlete.
 After playing wide receiver for the team, he tried out for the Arizona Cardinals, but did not get picked.
 He then went to work in Philadelphia as an analyst for the Philadelphia Eagles and later as an offensive analyst for the San Francisco 49ers.